hmcts/chart-nodejs/README.md

 ## Azure DevOps Builds

-Builds are run against the 'nonprod' AKS cluster.
+Builds are run against the 'preview' AKS cluster.

 - `azure-pipelines.yaml`: triggered when pull requests are created.
 This build will run `helm lint`, deploy the chart using `ci-values.yaml` and run `helm test`.
 - `release.yaml`: triggered when the repository is tagged (e.g. when a release is created).
 Also performs linting and testing, and will publish the chart to ACR on success.